mjuettner/aws-ssm-ec2ic-demo/README.md

   - Some IAM Resources: A Policy and Role to provide the EC2 instance access to SSM
   - An EC2 Instance: This will reside on the private subnet and it will install the latest SSM Agent

-At this point, you should be able to connect to the EC2 instance using ssm
+After deploying the CloudFormation template, you should be able to connect to the EC2 instance using SSM:
 ```
 vagrant@ubuntu-bionic:~$ aws ssm start-session --target i-083e4fe8db85c8777